notaryproject/notation/specs/commandline/sign.md

 ## Use OCI image manifest to store signatures

-By default, Notation uses [OCI artifact manifest][oci-artifact-manifest] to store signatures in registries.
-For registries that don't support `OCI artifact` or [Referrers API][oci-referers-api] is not enabled, users SHOULD use flag `--signature-manifest image` to force Notation to store the signatures using [OCI image manifest][oci-image-spec].
+By default, Notation uses [OCI image manifest][oci-image-spec] to store signatures in registries.
+Users could instead choose [OCI artifact manifest][oci-artifact-manifest] by enabling the `--signature-manifest artifact` flag.
+In this case, the registry is REQUIRED to support `OCI artifact` and with [Referrers API][oci-referers-api] enabled.

 Note that there is no deterministic way to determine whether a registry supports `OCI artifact` or not.
 The following response status contained in error messages MAY indicate that the registry doesn't support `OCI artifact`.